Rak-r/ROS1-ROS2-contents/README.md

 5. How the transform settled up for `odom to base_link` from gazebo.

-7. Create the `GZ --> ROS` bridge for transferring the topic `/model/podcar/tf` which contains the transnform of `odom to base_link` to ROS2 side and remapp the topic to `/tf` as ROS publishes 2 simple topics related to transforms.
+7. Create the `GZ --> ROS` bridge for transferring the topic `/model/podcar/tf` which contains the transnform of `odom to base_link` to ROS2 side and remapp the topic to `/tf` as ROS publishes 2 simple topics related to transforms `/tf and /tf_static`.
-* /tf and /tf_static.

 8. Check that the remapped tf topic getting the `odom to base_link` transform.